-[UPDATE: This tour is no longer available as a public tour.
+[UPDATE: This tour is no longer available as a regular, public tour.
 Please contact us for private tour options.]

 This unique tour of Central Park will show you the rarely-visited northern half of the park's expansive 843 acres.
 This is a perfect tour for those who've already seen the southern landmarks and want to discover the deeper history of Olmsted and Vaux's urban masterpiece.